About Nottsborough FC by Chairman Jonathan Hill……

 Q. What Cups do we play in?

-A. The 1s play in the AFA Senior Cup and the AFA Kent/Surrey Cup.
-The 2s play in the same but at Intermediate level, the 3s the same but with the SAL Junior Cup added and the 4s the same plus the SAL Minor Cup.
+A. The 1s play in the AFA Senior Cup and the AFA Kent/Surrey Cup and also the Surrey Premier semi-pro Cup The 2s play in the same but at Intermediate level, the 3s the same but with the SAL Junior Cup added and the 4s the same plus the SAL Minor Cup.
 This means that the 1s in a successful season could play circa 30-35 games including friendlies.
 The Vets take part in the over 40s AFA Open and Closed Cups and play a number of high-quality friendlies at over 35 level.

 Q. Who runs the Club?